MAP (Mapping of Address and Port)¶

 There are two MAP implementations in TNSR Enterprise: MAP-T which uses translation and MAP-E which uses encapsulation.

 With MAP, IPv4 requests are forwarded from an end user Customer Edge (CE) device through an IPv6 Border Relay (BR) router which processes and forwards the requests to IPv4 destinations.
-Customer IPv6 requests can can proceed directly to IPv6 destinations without going through the BR, which lowers the burden on the BR.
+Customer IPv6 requests can proceed directly to IPv6 destinations without going through the BR, which lowers the burden on the BR.

 MAP is stateless, thus capable of handling large scale traffic volume without additional overhead for tracking individual connections.
 Each CE device receives a public IPv4 address but may only use a specific port range on that address.
 In this way, multiple users may share a public address without an additional layer of NAT.
 Since this relationship is predetermined, the ports are also available bidirectionally, which is not possible with other solutions such as Carrier-Grade NAT/NAT444.